Colin-Fredericks/hx-js/README.md

 Each button highlights all the things with matching numbers.
 You don't need a different number for each highlight; you need a different number for each *set* of highlights.

+### Code Syntax Highlighting

+If you have a `<code>` element on the page, hx-js will find it and load [Prism](http://prismjs.com/) for syntax highlighting, using the Coy theme.
+The currently included languages are:

+* Python
+* MATLAB
+* r
+* LaTeX
+* HTML/XML
+* JavaScript
+* CSS

+More can be added, but each one increases the download size, so be judicious about adding them.

 ### Pop-ups for clickable images

 You will need an image map already prepared.
 I recommend https://www.image-maps.com/ to create one quickly.